 Scanning Objective Lens (4x)

 A scanning objective lens provides the lowest magnification power of all objective lenses.
-Combined with the magnification power of a 10x eyepiece lens, a 4x scanning objective lens gives a total magnification of 40x.
+4x is a common magnification for scanning objectives and, when combined with the magnification power of a 10x eyepiece lens, a 4x scanning objective lens gives a total magnification of 40x.
 The name “scanning” objective lens comes from the fact that they provide observers with about enough magnification for a good overview of the slide, essentially a “scan” of the slide.
+Some objectives with even lower power are discussed in Specialty Objectives below.

 Low Power Objective (10x)